fizzest/codsite/pages/guides/chemoly_guides/intro.md

 ### 2. Do NOT overplan
 Overworking and Overplanning are the two sins of Competitive Science.
 Overplanning is the act of planning what you'd do in the future (e.g. in 3 weeks).
 I and many others have tried out this strategy in the past (especially during summer breaks) and it has caused more harm than anything.
 Please keep in mind that humans can't foresee the future, and you never know if some concept will cause you trouble or get hit by a car.
 It is **absolutely crucial** that you don't overplan, as once you fall behind, you'll never be able to catch up and end up being demotivated.

+Remember, your life does not revolve around competitive chemistry.
+Competitive chemistry is only one aspect of your life and should not be the only thing going in your life.
+Make sure your priorities are in check, and make sure to spend quality time with your loved ones as well.

 ### 3. Do NOT read college textbooks for Competitive Chemistry
 If Overworking and Overplanning are the two sins of Competitive Science, then reading college textbooks is the grave sin of competitive Chemistry.
 This is **crucial** advice that everyone tends to ignore, so we'll repeat this many times.